 Ramon Dekkers: The Diamond of Muay Thai

-Ramon Dekkers, born on September 4, 1969, in Breda, Netherlands, is considered one of the greatest and most influential Western fighters in the history of Muay Thai and kickboxing.
-Nicknamed "The Diamond" due to his fighting style that was both hard and polished, Dekkers was a pioneer who broke through as one of the first non-Thai fighters in the Muay Thai scene, winning multiple world titles and becoming a legend.
-His impressive career and aggressive fighting style made him a favorite among fans worldwide.
+Ramon Dekkers, born on September 4, 1969, in Breda, the Netherlands, is considered one of the greatest and most influential Western fighters in the history of Muay Thai and kickboxing.
+Nicknamed "The Diamond" because of his fighting style, which was both hard-hitting and polished, Dekkers was a pioneer who became one of the first non-Thai fighters to break through in the Muay Thai scene, where he won multiple world titles and grew into a legend.
+His impressive career and aggressive fighting style made him a fan favorite around the world.

-Ramon Dekkers started martial arts at a young age.
-He began with judo and later switched to boxing and kickboxing.
-At the age of 12, he transitioned to Muay Thai under the guidance of his stepfather, Cor Hemmers, a well-known trainer.
-This proved to be a crucial move in Dekkers’ life, and he quickly began to stand out due to his unmatched aggression, endurance, and relentless attacks.
+Ramon Dekkers began practicing martial arts at a young age.
+He started with judo and later switched to boxing and kickboxing.
+At the age of 12, he took up Muay Thai under the guidance of his stepfather, Cor Hemmers, who was a renowned trainer.
+This proved to be a crucial turning point in Dekkers’ life, and he soon began to stand out through his unmatched aggression, endurance, and relentless attacks.

 Breakthrough in Thailand and Worldwide Success